frctl/fractal-docs/docs/guide/project-settings.md

 ### Project-related metadata

 Most projects will want to customise the project title from the default.
-This can be done using the  ~@TODOLINK `fractal.set()`~ method as follows:
+This can be done using the [`fractal.set()`](../api/endpoints/fractal.html#set-path-value) method as follows:

 ```js
 fractal.set('project.title', 'FooCorp Component Library');